cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

 The PU framework provides a robust, multi-layered argument for the co-selection of D=4 spacetime and the Standard Model gauge group with its specific fermion content and three-generation structure.
 This selection is a derived consequence of minimizing the global PCE potential under the standing principles of compression efficiency and predictive invariance.

 1.  **Primacy of D=4 for Structural Stability and Information Efficiency:**
     As argued in Sections G.8.2.4 and G.8.2.5, D=4 is strongly and uniquely favored by PCE.
 It is the dimension that robustly supports stable, complex MPU aggregates (via inverse-square force structure) and favorable network information efficiency.
 These factors make D=4 the unique, stable dimensional arena for a complex, predictive universe.
+This stability-based selection is independently confirmed by the mode-channel correspondence derived in **Appendix Z** (Theorem Z.11): the $M=24$ interface modes of the PCE-Attractor must match the kissing number $K(D)$ for optimal geometric packing, and $K(D)=24$ has the unique solution $D=4$.
+The convergence of these two independent derivations—one from dynamical stability, one from information-geometric correspondence—provides strong evidence that $D=4$ is multiply determined by the framework's principles.

 2.  **Selection of $G_{SM}$, Hypercharge, and Three Generations within D=4:**
     Within the stable D=4 arena, PCE selects the optimal gauge group and matter content subject to capacity and consistency constraints.